-The National Iranian American Council is now accepting applications for interns for the fall/winter 2013 semester to operate out of NIAC’s Washington, DC office.
+The National Iranian American Council is now accepting applications for interns for the summer 2014 to operate out of NIAC’s Washington, DC office.
 Internships last for at least 10 weeks.
 NIAC will assist in helping interns get school credit, but positions are unpaid.

 NIAC seeks dynamic undergraduate/graduate students and recent graduates, preferably in international relations, political science, and/or public policy.
 Applicants must possess strong written and oral communication skills, attention to detail, and be highly motivated to support NIAC's work.
 Fluency in Persian (Farsi) is a plus, as is experience with Congress and/or advocacy campaigns.
 Applicants with creative skills (web design, graphic design, and/or video editing) are also strongly encouraged to apply.
 Preference will be given for applicants who can intern full time.